hypirion/erling/README.md

 # erling
 [![Build Status](https://travis-ci.org/hyPiRion/erling.png?branch=master)](https://travis-ci.org/hyPiRion/erling)

 Erling is an IRC bot which will be written in Erlang.
+It is currently a work in progress, although work has staled lately.
+Development may be more active when I am about to work with Erlang in other projects, and want to keep my skills polished.

 You may wonder why I'd bother to write yet another IRC bot.
 The main reason is simply because I belive Erlang's programming model is extremely well suited for